7

 Meals: L,D

 After breakfast and packing up camp we head out along the beach.
 Tides dictate this morning’s timing as we skirt around a rocky headland before climbing up onto Sedge and Melaleuca clad plains that draw us inland.
-There are a number of suitable lunch spots where the tannin stained fresh water trickles through the ancient quartzite hills.
-We have a short but steep climb and descent over Red Point Hills and enjoy wonderful panoramic views from the top – today’s high point.
-In the afternoon we make our muddy way toward the beautiful watercourse of Louisa Creek and our evening’s campsite.
-Walking Distance 11km | Walking Time 5-7 hours
+There are a number of suitable lunch spots where the tannin-stained freshwater trickles through the ancient quartzite hills.
+We have a short but steep climb then descent over Red Point Hills and will enjoy wonderful panoramic views from the top – today’s high point.
+In the afternoon we make our muddy way toward the beautiful watercourse of Louisa Creek and onwards to Louisa River flowing close by the impressive Ironbound Range where we will make our camp in the wonderful eucalypt forest, ready for tomorrow's early start.
+Walking Distance 17km | Walking Time 7-9 hours

 Meals: B,L,D